agnaybakshi/agnaybakshi.github.io/content/about.md

 ---
 title: "About me 👨🏻‍💻"
-paragraph:"I am a third-year Mechatronics Engineering student with a strong passion for robotics and the integration of mechanical and electrical engineering disciplines.
+pg: "I am a third-year Mechatronics Engineering student with a strong passion for robotics and the integration of mechanical and electrical engineering disciplines.
 My curiosity drives me to understand the mechanics behind